datocal/nolocal/docs/devguide/ci/secrets.md

 It's not related to the console configuration like the previous ones.

-### INFRA_AUTHORIZED_KEYS
+### INFRA_AUTHORIZED_KEYS, INFRA_SSH_PRIVATE_KEY
-This is the authorized keys to allow connections to the instance deployed.
+This is the authorized keys, private key pair to allow connections to the instance deployed.

 It's important not to confuse it with the [OCI_KEY_FILE](.#oci_fingerprint-and-oci_key_file), since that's the CLI key to access the console and this one is the authorized keys used for the machine being deployed.

+The authorized keys is needed to create the instance, while the private key is used in the Deploy step to connect to the instance and deploy it.

 ### INFRA_AVAILABILITY_DOMAIN